seanebones-lang/mars/SPRINT_2_WEEK_2_PLAN.md

 - RAG is THE hot topic in 2025
 - Prevents hallucinations from poisoned knowledge bases
 - Addresses Enkrypt MCP supply chain security
-- Every enterprise using RAG needs this
+- Ehighly enterprise using RAG needs this
 - High margin (95%+)

 **What It Does**: